Tantra: Rise and development

-Samuel states that transgressive and antinomian tantric practices developed in both Buddhist and Brahmanical (mainly Śaiva ascetics like the Kapalikas) contexts and that "Śaivas and Buddhists borrowed extensively from each other, with varying degrees of acknowledgement."
-According to Samuel, these deliberately transgressive practices included, "night time orgies in charnel grounds, involving the eating of human flesh, the use of ornaments, bowls and musical instruments made from human bones, sexual relations while seated on corpses, and the like."

-According to Samuel, another key element of in the development of tantra was "the gradual transformation of local and regional deity cults through which fierce male and, particularly, female deities came to take a leading role in the place of the yaksa deities."
+According to Samuel, a key element in the development of tantra was "the gradual transformation of local and regional deity cults through which fierce male and, particularly, female deities came to take a leading role in the place of the yaksa deities."
 Samuel states that this took place between the fifth to eighth centuries CE.
 According to Samuel, there are two main scholarly opinions on these terrifying goddesses which became incorporated into Śaiva and Buddhist Tantra.
 The first view is that they originate out of a pan-Indian religious substrate that was not Vedic.
 Another opinion is to see these fierce goddesses as developing out of the Vedic religion.

-Alexis Sanderson has argued that tantric practices originally developed in a Śaiva milieu and was later adopted by Buddhists.
+Alexis Sanderson has argued that tantric practices originally developed in a Śaiva milieu and were later adopted by Buddhists.
 He cites numerous elements that are found in the Śaiva Vidyapitha literature, including whole passages and lists of pithas, that seem to have been directly borrowed by Vajrayana texts.
-This has been criticized by Ronald M. Davidson however, due to the uncertain date of the Vidyapitha texts.
+This has been criticized by Ronald M. Davidson, however, due to the uncertain date of the Vidyapitha texts.
 Davidson argues that the pithas seem to have been neither uniquely Buddhist nor Śaiva, but frequented by both groups.
 He also states that the Śaiva tradition was also involved in the appropriation of local deities and that tantra may have been influenced by tribal Indian religions and their deities.
-Samuel writes that "the female divinities may well best be understood in terms of a distinct Śākta milieu from which both Śaivas and Buddhists were borrowing," but that other elements, like the Kapalika style practices, are more clearly derived from a Śaiva tradition.
+Samuel writes that "the female divinities may well best be understood in terms of a distinct Śākta milieu from which both Śaivas and Buddhists were borrowing", but that other elements, like the Kapalika style practices, are more clearly derived from a Śaiva tradition.

-Samuel writes that the Saiva Tantra tradition appears to have originated as ritual sorcery carried out by hereditary caste groups (kulas) and associated with sex, death and fierce goddesses.
-The initiation rituals involved the consumption of the mixed sexual secretions (the clan essence) of a male guru and his consort.
-These practices were adopted by Kapalika styled ascetics and influenced the early Nath siddhas.
-Overtime, the more extreme external elements were replaced by internalized yogas that make use of the subtle body.
-Sexual ritual became a way to reach the liberating wisdom taught in the tradition.